Pintta/Siide-Framework/readme.md

 If you would like to support the author, you can do so by contacting the discord: Pintta#0001

 HOX! - You yourself remove the discord webhook.
-One package downloader, playing "world savior" - LMAO
+One package downloader, playing "world savior" - LUL